tokawa-ms/autogen_quickstart/README.md

 The container is based on the Python3.10 image and installs the necessary dependencies to run the Autogen Studio.
 The container is built using the Dockerfile in this repository.

+# Prerequisites
+To build the container, you need to have Docker installed on your machine.

 # How to build the container
-To build the container, you need to have Docker installed on your machine.
 To build the container, run the following command in the terminal:

 ```bash